 Limit Sugar Intake

 It’s no secret that sugary foods can lead to weight gain and cavities, but did you know that they can also weaken the immune system?
-So, it’s important to limit your kids’ sugar intake this winter (and all year round).
+So, limiting your kids’ sugar intake this winter (and all year round) is important.
 Opt for healthier snacks like fruits and vegetables instead of cookies and candy, and make sure they’re only drinking water or low-fat milk with meals.
 You should also limit your juice intake since most juices are high in sugar as well.

 When it’s cold outside, make sure your kids are bundled up.
-That means dressing in layers, wearing a hat and scarf, and putting on a pair of warm socks and boots.
+That means dressing in layers, wearing a hat and scarf, and wearing warm socks and boots.
 It’s also a good idea to stay indoors as much as possible when it’s cold outside.

 Are crucial vaccinations up-to-date?
 Check with the doctor yearly or before traveling outside of the country during the colder months ahead!
 Vaccines work best when given early enough.
 Certain vaccines require a series over weeks or even months, so don’t wait until you or your child gets sick!
 Consult school vaccination requirements too; many schools will not allow attendance without updated records.